hsinhaoyu/hhyu_site/content/posts/simpsons.md

 draft: false
 tags: ["statistics", "data science", "causality", "thinking"]
 ---
 The Simpson's Paradox is one of the most well-known paradoxes in statistics.
-A quick google will find plenty of blog posts (many from the data science community), about this puzzling phenomenon.
+A quick google will find plenty of blog posts (many from the data science community) about this puzzling phenomenon.
 It is clearly a topic of real-world significance.
 There seem to be some important lessons that we are supposed to learn from it.
 But what are those lessons?
 Is it nothing more than a cautionary tale about how easy it is for data analyses to go wrong?

 Today I followed a footnote in a book about causality, which led me to a short paper titled [The Simpson's paradox unraveled](https://pubmed.ncbi.nlm.nih.gov/21454324/) (Hernán et al., 2011).
 This is one of the papers that I feel compelled to talk about with any random person that I run into, because it explains a complicated topic elegantly, and says something interesting, and maybe even profound, to... well, any random person.
 You should read this paper yourself because it's short and accessible, but since I haven't actually met any random person today, let me explain it in my own way.